13 Event studies

 5. LOT makes use of a number of Monte Carlo simulations.
 How do these compare with the bootstrapping analyses conducted by Zhang (2007)?
 Are the simulations addressing the same underlying issues as Zhang (2007) bootstrapping approach?

-1. In terms of the discussion in Section 10.1, the required notion of market efficiency here is the ”price is right” notion.↩︎
+1. In terms of Section 10.1, it’s the ”price is right” notion of market efficiency that applies here.↩︎